polowis/blog/_posts/2020-03-09-reflection-journal-#4:-a-better-way-to-write-flask-app.md

 ## The new approach

-Building a new framework on top of Flask
+Building a new framework on top of Flask.
+All of the below functons are implemented inside framework folder.
+If you wish to change the location of the framework folder, the path will need to rewrite.
+For example, ```app.framework.requests``` to ```pandoru.request``` or ```framework.request``` if you would like to move it outside app folder.

 ### The Flask request